kata-containers/kata-containers/how-to/privileged.md

 behavior for each runtime in the CRI config.
 This is done with the `privileged_without_host_devices` option.
 Setting this to `true` will disable hot plugging of the host devices into the guest, even when privileged is enabled.

+Support for configuring privileged host devices behaviour was added in CRI-O `1.16.0` version.

 See below example config: